apsoai/cli/README.md

   $ apso COMMAND
 ...
 ```

 <!-- usagestop -->

 # Local Development

-You need to clone both apso-cli and apso-service-template locally on your machine.
-Navigate to the apso-cli repo in your code editor and run the below command
+Clone both apso-cli on your machine.
+Navigate to the repo in your code editor and run the below command

 ```sh-session
 $ npm run build && npm link
 ```

 This will build the apso cli and make it available for use globally on your machine.
 Now make a new directory where you want to setup a new backend service.
 Run the below command in order to create a new service boilerplate.
+This will clone the apso-service-template from github, so incase you face permission denied issue make sure that you have SSH key added in github and your local machine.
+Follow this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for SSH keys generation.

 ```sh-session
 $ apso server new -n <project-name>